York Baroque Strings Project 2013

 Strand 1: A Professional Development Day for teachers with the celebrated baroque violinist Rachel Podger (June 2013).

 Strand 2: Workshops and Christmas concert for young string players with members of the Orchestra of the Age of Enlightenment (Autumn term 2013).

-Strand 3: Masterclass for young players with violinist Rachel Podger, NCEM, Saturday 29 March 2014
+Strand 3: Masterclass for young players with violinist Rachel Podger (March 2014).

 The Orchestra of the Age of Enlightenment is a highly regarded early music ensemble.
 Its players are not only consummate musicians but experienced educators: OAE's education work is innovative and inspiring.
 The team who are working on this project are all experts in their field and excellent communicators, very well placed to inspire young people and help them progress.

-York Baroque Strings Project is supported by the National Foundation for Youth Music, using public funding by the National Lottery through Arts Council England, and by The Mayfield Valley Arts Trust.
+York Baroque Strings Project was supported by the National Foundation for Youth Music, using public funding by the National Lottery through Arts Council England, and by The Mayfield Valley Arts Trust.